MuhammadUmaair/sticky-notes/README.md

 This project is licensed under the [MIT License](LICENSE), allowing for free and open use, modification, and distribution.

 ![Sticky Notes Preview](image.png)

+---

+Developed with ❤️ by Umair, a passionate fullstack developer.